 5. Prevent Hypothermia

 The number of clothes you take with you especially for insulation you want to bring along depends primarily on the weather forecast (even when the forecast predicts mild weather, prepare yourself for the chance that conditions will turn colder, wetter and windier) and if you’re camping or not.
 When packing for a hike, avoid cotton for it gets wet easily and won’t provide good insulation; consider layering your clothes.
-If you’ll be hiking outdoors the whole day, you should probably need a sit pad and a jacket that won’t get wet or cold, a good sweater, a woolen hat and a pair of gloves along just in case you’re out after sunset.
+If you’ll be trekking outdoors the whole day, you should probably need a sit pad and a jacket that won’t get wet or cold, a good sweater, a woolen hat and a pair of gloves along just in case you’re out after sunset.
 If you’re camping, the above will serve you just right.

 6. Set Up a Fire